Fredrick Harold Sock Co. has committed to plant a tree for every pair of socks they sell!

 During 2017, they teamed up with Landcare to plant thousands of indigenous trees on the Esoteric Festival site.
 The overall goal is to plant a minimum of 20,000 new trees at the Esoteric Festival site over the next 5-10 years.

 Festival owners were amongst the volunteers, showing their commitment to building an environmentally and socially responsible festival.

-The planting weekend saw staff, family, friends and community volunteers getting down and dirty in the Mallee, near the town of Donald.
-The selected farmland is currently used for sheep and cropping, and each Labour Day weekend is the site of Esoteric Festival formed in 2017.
+Each planting weekend saw staff, family, friends and community volunteers getting down and dirty on the site of Esoteric Festival formed in 2017.